karlhulme/jsonotron/readme.md

 Export Name | Description
 ---|---
+JsonotronFieldBlockDefinitionCompilationError | An error thrown when the compilation of a field block definition fails.
-deepClone | Returns a deep cloned copy of the given object.
-The clone is performed by converting the given object to a JSON string and back to an object. pascalCaseToTitleCase | Returns the given string converted into title case.
+JsonotronInitialisationError | An error thrown when the initialisation (construction) of a Jsonotron object fails. createTypeProcError | Creates an object with typeName, message and details properties. deepClone | Returns a deep cloned copy of the given object.
+The clone is performed by converting the given object to a JSON string and back to an object.
+JSON_SCHEMA_DECLARATION | The json schema declaration value.
+JSON_SCHEMA_DEFINITIONS_PATH | The path where definitions are placed with a JSON schema. pascalCaseToTitleCase | Returns the given string converted into title case.
 For example, "helloWorld" becomes "Hello World". createCustomisedAjv | Creates an instance of AJV with full format validation, support for the customTypeOf keywords and support for the given formatValidators.

 ## Design Decisions

-Internally, we go through several distinct processes during setup:
+Internally, we go through several distinct processes during initialisation:

- * **Validation** is the process of checking that the enumType, schemaType, formatValidators and fieldBlockDefinitions have valid properties.
+ * **Validation** is the process of checking that the enumType, schemaType and formatValidators have valid properties.
 We're looking at the property names and the property types.
 We do NOT check the values (e.g. the schema type example values) at this stage.
  * **Patching** is the process of adding defaults for any of the properties not supplied.
 Once done, the library doesn't have to check for nulls or undefineds.
- * **Schema Generation** is the process of generating a new JSON schema from a enumType, schemaType or fieldBlockDefinition.
+ * **Schema Generation** is the process of generating a new JSON schema from each enumType and schemaType.
  * **Schema Compilation** is the process of converting a generated JSON schema into a validator method.
  * **Verification** is the process of checking the example values using the validator method.

+When a field block definition is compiled the library goes through the same steps.

 I experimented with having a json validator function passed into the library.
-This complicated the library and offered little benefit since a json validator is required to make Jsonotron work.
-Picking a json validator means the library has no setup which is better for consumers.
+This complicated the library and offered little benefit.
+Picking a json validator makes it easier for the library to aggregate errors and work with errors.

 Field Block Definitions cannot contain other Field Block Definitions.
 I don't know if this desirable or workable.